husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

     <tr>
         <td>DC power input</td>
         <td>1</td>
-        <td>DC power input for working with a robot without batteries.</td>
+        <td>DC for working with external 12V power supply.
+Use the power supply included with charger or any 12V, min.
+5A power supply with 5.5/2.5mm plug (center-positive).</td>
     </tr>
     <tr>
         <td>Time-of-Flight distance sensor</td>